stanmaz/BBOalert/README.md

 The best method to learn BBOalert is to create a teaching table and to experiment with data.

+## Alert button

+When the call is automatically alerted, the 'Alert' button is turned ON.
+Clicking on this button will erase the explanation text, allowing you to cancel the alert.
+Thereafter you are free to enter eventually a new explanation text that will be recorded after you confirm the bid with the 'OK' button.

 ## Data file format

 The file must begin with the <b>BBOalert</b> keyword (case insensitive) to be recognized by the program.